Emilie-dev/laravel-6-beginner/README.md

 On the Services page, the user can add a service and see it in a list.

-In the customer page, a **CRUD system** is used to manage the customer list.
+In the Customers page, a **CRUD system** is used to manage the customer list.